mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/ruler.rst

    tooltip: "ruler"   # text to use as tooltip
    target: ~          # Id of Map element to query
    type: 'line'       # choose type line or area
+   immediate: 'false' # True: Display the calculated lengths immediately.
+False: The calculated lengths are displayed only after clicking.
+Default: False.

 You need a button to show this element.
 See :doc:`button` for inherited configuration options.
+To use both functions (measuring areas and lines) in an application, you need two buttons that are in a group.

 Class, Widget & Style
 =====================